-For a time, we are left wounded, shaken, vulnerable and afraid.
-Caught in the traumatic moment, we fill in the future unknowns with expectations of more of the same trauma so that next time we will be ready.
+We may feel anxious, vulnerable and afraid.
+Feeling dysregulated, we fill in the future unknowns with expectations of more of the upsetting events or even more catastrophic possibilities, so that we will be ready.

 We need to find a way to survive and at times even succeed with life’s uncertainties.